What Can Victims Do During A Breach Of Personal Protection Order?

 A breach of a personal protection order (PPO) occurs when the respondent violates the specific terms set by the court.
 These terms typically include prohibitions against acts of harassment or family violence.

-For example, the perpetrator may be ordered to avoid contact with the victim or stop engaging in threatening behaviour.
+For example, the perpetrator may be ordered to avoid any contact with the victim or to stop engaging in threatening behaviour.

 If the respondent fails to comply with any of these conditions, it is considered a breach of the PPO.
 Violating a protection order is a serious offence, and the consequences can be severe.